Mberi58/Swahili-News-Classification/README.md

 ## Question
-To develop a multi-class classification machiene learning model to classify news content according to their specific categories with an accuracy of 80% and above
+To develop a multi-class classification machine learning model to classify news content according to their specific categories with an accuracy of 80% and above.

+The model is to be used by Swahili online platforms to automatically group news according to their categories and help readers find the specific news they want to read.